 In the final section of the trademark application, you must supply the contact information of the person with whom the Trademark Office should correspond regarding the application.
 The applicant (or its authorized representative) must then electronically sign the application and file it along with the appropriate government fee.
 Once submitted, you will receive an email confirmation containing a copy of the trademark application and its assigned serial number.
 It will likely be approximately 3-4 months before a trademark examining attorney will review your application.

-If you have any questions about the trademark application form itself, or maybe need some assistance with preparing and filing a trademark application of your own, please contact me for your free consultation.
+If you have any questions about the trademark application form itself, or are seeking the assistance of a trademark attorney to help prepare and file a trademark application, please contact me at (314) 749-4059 for your free consultation.
+Or, simply send me a brief message through the contact form on this page or through email (firstname.lastname@example.org).
 I look forward to hearing from you soon.